quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 ## Important Notes

 - Don't generate any code or any other component files but README.md.
 This task is only in the planning phase
-- Accuracy and completeness are of utmost importance.
-When clarification is required, ask for it.
+- The "Figma Documentation" and the Figma API response of the component are your sources of truth.
+Do not generate anything based on your assumption
 - Use theme variables from `global.css`, or Tailwind utilities only for styling consistency.
 Never use arbitrary values.
 - Ignore the "Metadata" section of this instruction